joef551/camel-cql/readme.md

 <u>cqls</u>

-The **cqls** property is used to assign or wire the client bean to one or more [CQL statements](#cqlstatement).
-In the example above, the client bean has been assigned four CQL statements: three selects and one insert.
+The **cqls** property is used for injecting the client bean with one or more [CQL statements](#cqlstatement).
+In the example above, the client bean has been injected with four CQL statements: three selects and one insert.
 These are the referenced CQL statements:

 ```xml
 <!-- A list of CQL statements used for supporting the user Client -->